How To Stop A Drone? There's No Good Answer

 There's no shortage of ideas about how to stop a drone, but as the past few days at London's Gatwick Airport show, the reality is far more difficult.

-From Wednesday to Friday, flights in and out of Gatwick were halted after a small drone, or perhaps multiple drones, were spotted over the airfield.
+From Wednesday night to Friday morning, flights in and out of Gatwick were halted after a small drone, or perhaps multiple drones, were spotted over the airfield.
 Hundreds of flights were canceled and thousands of passengers saw their holiday travel plans grounded.

+Friday night, Sussex Police announced they had made two arrests in the incidents.

 "We had seen drones interfering with air traffic at airports all over the world in the last few years, but we have never seen something on this scale," says Arthur Holland Michel, co-director of the Center for the Study of the Drone at Bard College.
 Michel says the goal appeared to have been to disrupt operations at Gatwick for as long as possible.